 Maintain a comfortable, safe and clean environment for patients

-As a home health aide you most always be working in a home – usually the patient’s home (also referred to as a “client”).
+You most always be working in a home – usually the patient’s home (also referred to as a “client”).
 The patient may be in someone else’s home as well such as a daughter/son, etc. but still, a home.

 This is the environment that the home care team has chosen versus an assisted living facility or a nursing home and as such it should be made as comfortable and safe as possible.

 The home health aide plays a major role in this responsibility.

 Examples may include picking up items on the floor, creating a safe passage to the bathroom, putting away items on the counter/stove, etc.